|Format||Credit Hours||Tuition||Entry Terms|

-- UST 100: Introduction to the Bachelor of University Studies Credits: 1
+- UST 100: Introduction to the Bachelor of University Studies (1 credit)

-- UST 300: Core Course in University Studies Credits: 3
+- UST 300: Core Course in University Studies (3 credits)

 The Bachelor of University Studies (B.U.S.) is UMaine’s degree completion program for busy adults.
 Many adults who have some higher-education experience but no bachelor’s degree find that life circumstances or interests make a traditional major and/or on-campus study difficult.
 Often family, job, and other responsibilities do not allow for full-time study.
 For these students, the B.U.S. program provides an excellent opportunity to develop a program of study that encompasses their interests and makes maximum use of their existing transfer credits.
 The program is also available in a part-time, online format to accommodate the needs of working adults.

-The B.U.S. curriculum can be totally self-designed, or students may select one of four existing tracks (24 credit hours).
+The B.U.S. curriculum can be totally self-designed, or students may select one of three existing tracks (24 credit hours).
 The B.U.S. program offers the following track options:

 With its multiple track options, the B.U.S. program provides an opportunity both for students who would benefit from an individually-designed interdisciplinary program of study, as well as for students who would prefer a more prescribed curriculum.